-The Risk Appetite Statement is prepared annually by the CRO, reviewed by the CFO and ExCo and is then approved by the Bank's Board.
+The Risk Appetite Statement is prepared annually by the CRO, reviewed by EXCo and is then approved by the Bank's Board.

 The following risks were identified by the Bank's management as the overarching risks which can affect the current business strategy and model.
-These risks were identified using management experience, market best practices, regulation guidance and internal discussion.
+These risks were identified using management experience, market best practices, regulatory guidance and internal discussion.